quirky14-dev/HiveSync/phases/Phase_F_Mobile_Tablet.md

 * Token storage (secure) + refresh handling.
 * Auto-login if valid session exists.

+### F.3.3 First-Run Disclosure: Anonymous Layout Metrics Notice (Required)

+The HiveSync Mobile/iPad app MUST display a **one-time informational disclosure** on first launch (or first time entering the Preview Screen if preferred).

+This disclosure is REQUIRED for App Store compliance because HiveSync collects **anonymous device layout metrics** (not personal data) to provide accurate virtual-device previews.

+#### Requirements

+1. The disclosure MUST be shown **only once** per installed app instance.
+2. The user must dismiss it via a single **“OK”** button.
+3. No settings, preferences, or permissions are required.
+4. It MUST NOT block preview functionality permanently.
+5. It MUST remain accessible later under
+   **Settings → About → Privacy**.

+#### Disclosure Text (must be exact)

 ---

 ## F.4.
 Mobile Screens & Flows